coastlines/dodgeball/README.md

 # dodgeball

 # ONE
-1. Use the *class keyword* to create a template of a *dodgeBallPlayer* -- DONE that requires:
+1. Use the *class keyword* to create a template of a *Player + Teammate* -- DONE that requires:
-    * canThrowBall, canDodgeBall, hasPaid, isHealthy, yearsExperience
+    * canThrowBall, canDodgeBall, hasPaid, isHealthy, yearsExperience (this can vary)

 # TWO
 1. *Push* these new dodge ball *Player objects* into a *new array*  -- DONE